mkaminsky11/rmdr/README.md

 [![npm version](https://badge.fury.io/js/rmdr.svg)](https://badge.fury.io/js/rmdr)

 Quickly make reminders in the terminal.
-Reminders are displayed in all open user terminals.
-For **Linux and OSX**.
+Reminders are displayed in all open terminals.
+For Linux and OSX.

 ### Installation
 ```